yinwang0/pysonar2/README.md

     export PYTHONPATH=/usr/lib/python2.7

-### How to run?
+### How to use?

-PySonar2 is mainly designed as a library for Python IDEs and other tools, so its interface may not be as appealing as an end-user tool, but for your understanding of the library's capabilities, a reasonably nice demo program is built (most credits go to Steve Yegge).
+PySonar2 is mainly designed as a library for Python IDEs and other developer tools, so its interface may not be as appealing as an end-user tool, but for your understanding of the library's capabilities, a reasonably nice demo program has been built (most credits go to Steve Yegge).

-Now you can try building an index of the Python 2.7 standard library with the following command line:
+Now you can try building a "code-browser" of the Python 2.7 standard library with the following command line:

     java -jar target/pysonar-2.0-SNAPSHOT.jar /usr/lib/python2.7 ./html